 The bus immediately took on a comedic tone as I was interrogated and viewed as the idiot with the camera who was going to get robbed.
 Many people shook their head in disbelief.
 Others seemed impressed in the bravery of solo travel and my past history of doing the same thing in other countries.

 The best part though, was this tiny old woman with groceries sitting next to me.
-She had a hunch and weathered look, but she had the energy and rigor of a youth.
-She was the most inquisitive and asked where I was spending my night and what my plans were.
+She had weathered look the energy and rigor of youth.
+She was most inquisitive and asked where I was spending my night and what my plans were.
 After hearing my plan was to not have a plan she scoffed, “You’re getting off on the next stop with me and I’m walking you to a hostel.”

-Here I am in a city I know nothing about as I walk around late night with a woman who stands at maybe 5 feet as my personal body guard.
+Here I am in a city I know nothing about as I walk around late night with a woman who stands at maybe five feet tall as my personal body guard.

-This story of my first interaction in this country acts as a sort of premise to my entire time spent in Colombia.
-What I came to gather throughout my two weeks was that the world had been given such a terrible view of Colombia that locals just wanted everybody to know they’re not all bad people.
+This story of my first interaction in Colombia acts as a sort of premise to my entire time spent there.
+What I came to gather throughout my two weeks traveling was that the world had been given a terrible view of Colombia.
+However, locals just wanted everybody to know they are actually good people.

 In fact, my interaction with the woman was very similar with all of the Colombians I met.
 Throughout those two weeks nothing but generous and smiling faces showed off a beautiful culture and amazing country.

-I spent the afternoon enjoying some local beer and chatting up natives about where they would recommend to go and what I should experience.
-Eager to share their insight, and making sure I had proper directions my next stop took me to a town just north of the city.
+I spent the afternoon enjoying some local beer and chatting up Colombians about where they would recommend I go and what I should experience.
+Eager to share their insights, they made sure I had proper directions to my next stop in a town just north of the city.

 A meal following the salt mines led me to another conversation with a local.
-Sharing a meal he explained how so many people do have a twisted perception of Colombia.
-That because of it the locals make sure to watch out for tourists.
+He explained how so many people do indeed have a skewed perception of Colombia.
+Because of this, the locals make sure to watch out for tourists.
 They don’t want the conversation to stay the same.
 They want people to know how varied and incredible the country actually is.

-Coffee not being my thing I chose to visit Cocora Valley.
+Coffee not being my thing, I chose to visit Cocora Valley.
 This place was one of those locations that truly felt like it was engulfed in magic.
-A hike through the lush jungle and over the running river built up the outdoor experience until unveiling what are the tallest palm trees in the world.
+A hike through the lush jungle and over the running river built up the outdoor experience before unveiling what are the tallest palm trees in the world.

 Days after, I found myself getting closer to the end of my adventure.
-In a sort of ironic fashion my journey was leading me to finish by spending a few days in one of Pablo Escobar’s old playgrounds, Guatapé.
+Somewhat ironically, my journey was leading me to finish by spending a few days in one of Pablo Escobar’s old playgrounds, Guatapé.

-Colombians understand what role the media can play when it comes to image of their country.
+Colombians understand what role the media can play when it comes to the image of their country.
 However, they know better.
-They realize where they live is truly beautiful and they just want everybody to know.
+They realize where they live is truly beautiful and they just want everybody else to know, too.
 Don’t be afraid, they’re ready to share it with us.